Jamestown, Westfield and Northwestern Railroad

 The Jamestown, Westfield and Northwestern Railroad (JW&NW) was an electric interurban railroad that served the New York towns of Jamestown and Westfield from 1914 to 1950.

 History

 Dubbed the "Chautauqua Lake Route", the single track 32 mi electrified JW&NW railroad provided passenger service and freight shipments between the furniture manufacturing city of Jamestown and the Lake Erie town of Westfield.
 It connected with the New York Central Railroad at the NYC's Westfield depot in Westfield.
-This passenger and freight exchange with the New York Central Railroad was the crux JW&NW's offering, with the greatest passenger and freight business in the 1920s.
+This passenger and freight exchange with the New York Central Railroad was the crux of JW&NW's offering, with the greatest passenger and freight business in the 1920s.
 As road and car use increased, passenger ridership decreased.
-Further, furniture manufacturing in Jamestown diminished, providing less economic need for the JW&NW railroad. and drew down passenger ridership, and as furniture manufacturing in Jamestown diminished, the economic base of the JW&NW declined.
+Further, furniture manufacturing in Jamestown diminished, providing less economic need for the JW&NW railroad.
 It was abandoned in 1950.

 Route and rail operations

 Route

 From Jamestown, the route traveled west along the north side of Chautauqua Lake with stops at Greenhurst, Bemus Point, Dewittville, and Mayville.
 Mayville is on the north side of the lake; Jamestown, on the south.
 The other towns were along the east side of the lake.
 In the final decades of the JWNW, Mayville was the closest rail point proximate to the resort town of Chautauqua.
 After crossing the Pennsylvania Railroad's (PRR) Chautauqua Branch at Mayville, the line climbed a steep grade through low hills, passed through scenic "Hogsback Ravine" at the grade's summit, then dropped along a curvy route to Westfield.
 At Westfield, it passed under the Nickel Plate Railroad then turned sharply east adjacent to the New York Central Railroad to arrive at their combined depot.